 Clary Sage Oil

 Clary sage oil has a great aroma and is a natural antidepressant.
 It is one of the best natural remedies for anxiety with no associated side effects.
 It is perfect for uplifting your mood and can help ease the feelings of anxiety by calming your mind while boosting confidence and self-esteem.
-A study conducted on rats revealed that clary sage oil has the potential to positively influence the dopamine levels in both the brain and body.7
+A study conducted on rats revealed that clary sage oil has the potential to increase dopamine levels in the brain and body.7

 How to Use Clary Sage Oil for Anxiety and Stress